-All references in this prospectus to "we," "us," "Energy Transfer Equity" and "our" refer to Energy Transfer Equity, L.P. and its subsidiaries, Energy Transfer Partners, L.L.C. and Energy Transfer Partners GP, L.P.
+All references in this prospectus to "we," "Energy Transfer Equity" and "our" refer to Energy Transfer Equity, L.P. and its subsidiaries, Energy Transfer Partners, L.L.C. and Energy Transfer Partners GP, L.P.
 All references in this prospectus to "our general partner" refer to LE GP, LLC.
-All references in this prospectus to "Energy Transfer Partners GP, L.P.
-All references in this prospectus to "energy Transfer Partners" or "ETP" refer to Energy Transfer Partners, L.P. and its wholly owned subsidiaries and predecessors.
+All references in this prospectus to "Energy Transfer Partners GP" or "ETP GP" refer to Energy Transfer Partners GP, L.P.
+All references in this prospectus to "Energy Transfer Partners" or "ETP" refer to Energy Transfer Partners, L.P. and its wholly owned subsidiaries and predecessors.